Message us or call us on

 Between Buenos Aires and Rio are the silent landscapes of Salta, the noisy rainforests of the Iguassu Falls and the gorgeous beaches of colonial Paraty, tie them all together in this tailor made journey.

-This trip is intended to get you out and about in the great outdoors of some incredible places.
+This trip from Argentina to Brazil is intended to get you out and about in the great outdoors of some incredible places.
 How active you want to be is up to you since this is a tailor made trip.
 To get the most from the stunning landscapes of Salta, it is great to get out into the hills on foot.
 Walking routes are not long or particularly challenging though the altitudes can be high, making progress somewhat slower than you might be used to.
 Since you have a private guide during this part of your trip your options are very open.

 In Paraty there are almost endless opportunities to swim, snorkel, sea kayak or even sail.
 However, if you prefer then it can be a place of gentle cultural exploration.